| alloy-functionSpecification of ternary alloy profileFor ternary materials, a name of an alloy function must be provided in the

 character

-optional ! for importing an alloy function
+for user-defined alloy function (new!)!

 function